The VALP Proposed Submission is the latest draft of the Local Plan to be published.

 Please note that the above submission document may take some time to download, a quicker downloadable version is available here.

-The Plan was approved by Council on Wednesday 18 October and will be open for public consultation from 9am Thursday 2 November – 5.15pm Thursday 14 December 2017.
-Following this, the responses will be collated and submitted along with the Plan and supporting documents for examination by an independent planning inspector.
+The Plan was approved by Council on Wednesday 18 October and underwent a statutory 6 week consultation from Thursday 2 November – Thursday 14 December 2017.
+Following this, the responses are being collated and will be submitted along with the Plan and supporting documents for examination by an independent planning inspector.

-For more information on the current stage of the Plan and to go to the online consultation portal, please visit the Vale of Aylesbury Submission Draft page below.
+For more information on the current stage of the Plan, please visit the Vale of Aylesbury Submission Draft page.

 Our Local Plan